Kyrremann/snakes-in-space/README.md

 TODO
 ----
-* Add sounds (use the sounds from Snake in Space?)
+* Game
+** Optimize the hit detection
+** Fix bug with the sound giving heap size error
-* Add a proper pause menu
+** Add a proper pause menu
+** A proper menu screen
+** Optimize Ouya controllers
+* Till later
-* Add scoreboard (online?)
+** Add scoreboard (online?)
-* Add background (parallaxscrolling for the win!)
+** Add background (parallaxscrolling for the win!)
-* Improved menuscreen
-* Let playeys type in name and choose color of snake
-* Add Ouya monetizing (mohahaha!)
+** Let playeys type in name and choose color of snake ** Add Ouya monetizing (mohahaha!)
+*** pay for multiplayer?
-* When the game is played with hard walls, the snake should bounce like this: http://stackoverflow.com/a/573206
+** When the game is played with hard walls, the snake should bounce like this: http://stackoverflow.com/a/573206 ** Add replay-function
-* Optimize Ouya controllers
+* Snake features
-* Add the famous Snake Shield!
+** Add the famous Snake Shield!
-* Add Snake Bombs (it's when you leave the last piece of your tail to detonate)
+** Add Snake Bombs (it's when you leave the last piece of your tail to detonate) ** Let the player shoot the snake head into things so it explodes
-* Add replay-function